ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

       Make sure that the Java Target and the Java Developer Kit for the IDE match so that you can use the IDE to build and analyze the application.

-      For example, if the Java target is set to Java 21, but Java SE 8 with Java Developer Kit 8 is set for the IDE,  **Build and analyze** in the next step won't run.
-To have a successful build, Java SE 21 with Java Developer Kit 21 must be set for the IDE.
    1. Click either **Analyze** or **Build and analyze**.

       Application analysis is done on the application binary.
 The application must be built before analysis begins.
 You can either automatically or manually build the application.